 Drought and Canals

 During the 1770-90s the British canal networks were in their infancy, lacking large reservoirs to compensate for dry weather.
 As a result of insufficient water supplies, canals lacked resilience.
-Dry weather often resulted in water shortages, a series of notable droughts arising during this early period of canal development with impacts on both the canals, but also more widely in England during this period.
+Dry weather often resulted in water shortages; a series of notable droughts arising during this early period of canal development with impacts on both the canals, but also more widely in England.
 In both 6 and 12 month SPI series for Chatsworth, the year 1785 stands out as a particularly severe drought, with peak severity occurring in May 1785 (-4.39) and July 1785 (-3.72) in the 6 and 12 month SPIs respectively.
 Corroboratory archival evidence supports this, with several accounts in the TEMPEST database (Veale et al. 2017) documenting the impacts of the severe drought of 1785 regionally and nationally.
-Estate correspondence from Husbands Bosworth in Leicestershire (~90km to the south), talks of the ‘calamitous season’, with land-agents (estate managers) writing in July 1785 noting that ‘by reason of an extraordinary drought, the graziers are in the greatest distress’ (LLRRO DG39/708) and also commenting on a fire in Bosworth, which spread rapidly because of the dryness, requiring a house to be pulled down to halt its progress (LLRRO DG39/708).
+Estate correspondence from Husbands Bosworth in Leicestershire (~90km to the south), talks of the ‘calamitous season’, with land-agents (estate managers) writing in July 1785 noting that ‘by reason of an extraordinary drought, the graziers are in the greatest distress’ (LLRRO DG39/708) and also commenting on a fire, which spread rapidly because of the dryness, requiring a house to be pulled down to halt its progress (LLRRO DG39/708).
 Fast developing early modern towns, with closely spaced wooden buildings, were vulnerable to fire, particularly during dry weather (Morgan 2016).
 Pasturage, and winter hay, for grazing animals is quick to suffer during a drought, and reports of dry, brown grass appear frequently in reports of dry weather, of both aesthetic and agricultural concern.
 Others also noted impacts on mills from the drying of watercourses, and moorland fires during the drought of 1785 (Garnier et al. 2015).
 In considering the archival accounts from 1785, the drought can be seen to have had meteorological, hydrological, agricultural and socio-economic impacts on the local communities.

 Maintaining constant canal water supplies in the latter part of the eighteenth century appears to have been problematic, with 1785 a particularly difficult year.
-In 1797 the Trent and Mersey Canal Company when proposing a new reservoir reported to a parliamentary committee that they faced particularly severe water shortages in the years 1785, 1788, 1789, and 1791, 1792, 1793, 1794, 1795, and 1796 (SRO D593/V/3/29).
-The water shortages in 1785, 1788 and 1789 may be directly related to droughts, reflecting a possible national drought rich phase, as Todd et al. (2013) notes the period (1783-1791) at Oxford as one of the most severe drought periods (1767-2011); whereas the water shortages in 1791-6 are the result of a combination of dry weather and increased canal traffic.
+In 1797 the Trent and Mersey Canal Company (when proposing a new reservoir) reported to a parliamentary committee that they faced particularly severe water shortages in the years 1785, 1788, 1789, and 1791, 1792, 1793, 1794, 1795, and 1796 (SRO D593/V/3/29).
+The water shortages in 1785, 1788 and 1789 may be directly related to droughts, reflecting a possible national drought rich phase; Todd et al. (2013) note the period 1783-1791 at Oxford as one of the most severe drought periods (1767-2011).
+The water shortages in 1791-6 are likely to be the result of a combination of dry weather and increased canal traffic.
 The onset of the 1788-9 drought occurred in November 1788, as evidenced in both SPI-6 and SPI-12, with termination at the end of May 1789 (SPI-6) and mid-June 1789 (SPI-12).
 Whilst the summer of 1788 was not remarkably dry, March, April and May had between 54% and 84% of mean rainfall, which may have been sufficient to cause problems for the canals.
 The final months of 1788 were dry, with only 18 mm of rain in November and 3 mm of rain in December, and overall the year saw only 70% of mean annual rainfall at Chatsworth.
 The summer months of June and July were actually wet in 1789, both having more than double the mean rainfall, however, without the capability to actively manage the water using reservoirs, this rainfall will have been little use to the canal company.